probabilityspace01/Probability-Space/content/mag/vol1/index.md

 One person can write more than one article.
 It is a must to present your references as well, in the article.

-For any further updates please free to connect with us via mail, LinkedIn or Facebook, the links to which you can find @ our website.
+For any further updates or queries please feel free to connect with us via mail, LinkedIn or Facebook, the links to which you can find @ our website.

 ---